top of page

 Snack area

 We choose our 'handy helpers' at Circle Time who help a member of staff to prepare the fruit and vegetables supplied by our families.
 The children use blunt knives, chopping boards, spoons and colanders to wash, peel and chop the snack.
-This develops their fine-motor skills as well as providing a perfect opportunity to use mathematical language, colour recognition and discuss the importance of healthy eating, 'sometimes' food and oral hygiene.
+This develops their fine-motor skills as well as providing a perfect opportunity to use mathematical language, colour recognition and discuss the importance of healthy eating and oral hygiene.

 The children take it in turns to self-serve their snack and are supported to pour themselves a drink of water or milk.
 They sit alongside a few friends and an adult where conversation and manners are encouraged.